|

 assembly is reasonably stable.

-2 more across from each other at the 45 degree points on this side.
+two more across from each other at the 45 degree points on this side.

 Turn over, remove the hub filler material and install the remaining